 When asylum policies are unlawful, Australian politicians manipulate the law and make it legal

-In 1996 the Federal government lost the "Teal" Case, a Federal Court case brought by the Australian Human Rights and Equal Opportunities Commission (HREOC) and a number of asylum seekers held in the Port Hedland detention centre.
+In 1996 the Federal government lost the "Teal" Case, a Federal Court case jointly brought by HREOC (Australian Human Rights and Equal Opportunities Commission) and a number of asylum seekers held in the Port Hedland detention centre.

 Within a week, Prime Minister Howard's Immigration Minister Philip Ruddock produced legislation (The Migration Legislation Amendment Bill No.2 1996) that made it illegal for HREOC and the Commonwealth Ombudsman to offer unsolicited independent legal advice to detained asylum seekers.

 This "cat and mouse game" where Federal politicians take manipulative action to draft laws in defiance of the courts is always keenly supported - if not initiated - by the Immigration Department, and it is deeply entrenched in Australian asylum seeker politics.
 Curiously, the government or Immigration Minister invariably and euphemistically claims on such occasions that the legislation is "urgently needed to clarify the intent of the Migration Act".

 During May 2011 the Gillard government announced its questionable policy to "deport" boat arrivals to Malaysia in its "refugee swap deal", but it took just seven weeks for the Full Bench of the High Court to declare the policy unlawful.
 The Gillard government immediately responded by introducing laws (The Offshore Processing Bill) that would make its immoral policy not just permissible but also legal.